 ML Schedules™ Software allows Admins to create district-specific Group Classifications, each with its own set of permissions and facility usage fees.

-1. Select Admin > District Settings > Manage Classifications to display the Manage Classifications screen
+1. Select Settings > Setup Items > Manage Classifications. to display the Manage Classifications screen

 2. Select the Add icon at the upper right of the Manage Classifications screen to display a Create New Classification screen.

 3. Enter the name of the Classification along with a description of the type of groups included in the classification.

 4. Choose Yes or No from the drop-down menu if you would like groups associated with this classification to: